erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 <img src="https://i.imgur.com/fqjELzn.jpg" style="width: 800px" />

 * Object invocation between client/server domains across the network is facilitated using the **Network Proxy**.
-* <u>Each domain has **multiple Network Proxies**</u> to communicate with different nodes on the network.
+* Each domain has **multiple Network Proxies** to communicate with different nodes on the network.
 This facilitates specialization since these different proxies can represent different protocols.
 * Network Proxies are invisible to the clients/servers.
 * How to establish communication over the network?
     - A Network Proxy ($\text{𝑃𝑟𝑜𝑥𝑦}_𝑠$) will be instantiated on the server node and a Door will be created for communication between this Proxy and the server domain through the Nucleus.